parroit/mod-alchemy-persistor/README.md

     }

 Where:
-* `collection` is the name of the MongoDB collection that you wish to save the document in.
+* `collection` is the name of the Sql Alchemy table that you wish to save the document in.
 This field is mandatory.
 * `document` is the JSON document that you wish to save.

 An example would be: